Toronto family forced to dismantle, move backyard 'pirate ship' after complaint to city | CBC News

 Konstantinidis built the ship in an effort to get his kids away from their devices and out of the house in a setting where the whole family could be together

-He explained that because of COVID-19, his downtown restaurant business, Pita Choice, remains closed.

-He said that he closed the location before the pandemic hit, and was ready to sign a new lease at a new downtown location shortly thereafter, but was told by the building owners he had to wait until the pandemic was over.
+He explained that he closed his downtown restaurant, Pita Choice, before the pandemic hit, and was ready to sign a new lease at a new downtown location shortly thereafter, but was told by the building owners he had to wait until the pandemic was over.

 "This is very, very rare for me to be able to be at home for this long and not working.
-Usually, I work seven days a week," he said, adding that having more time to spend with his family is the one positive thing that has come from COVID-19.
+Usually, I work seven days a week," he said, explaining that having more time to spend with his family is the one positive thing that has come from the pandemic.

 He said it was difficult for him to see the toll having to dismantle the pirate ship has taken on his kids.